rgeos/anonymize/README.md

 Usage: main.py anonymize [OPTIONS]

 Options:
-  -f, --in_file PATH    Input file path  [required] -o, --out_file PATH   Output file path  [default: 2026-07-31_21_39_35.anonymized.txt] -n, --name_list PATH  The path to the file containing the list of names to be anonymized -i, --id_list PATH    The path to the file containing the list of IDs to be anonymized -m, --mapping         Export anonymized mapping --help                Show this message and exit.
+  -f, --in_file PATH       Input file path  [required] -o, --out_file PATH      Output file path  [default: 2026-08-03_02_55_35.anonymized.txt] -n, --name_list PATH     The path to the file containing the list of names to be anonymized -i, --id_list PATH       The path to the file containing the list of IDs to be anonymized -ln, --last_names PATH   The path to the file containing the list of last_names to be anonymized -fn, --first_names PATH  The path to the file containing the list of first_names to be anonymized -m, --mapping            Export anonymized mapping -l, --locale TEXT        The locale to use  [default: ja_JP] --help                   Show this message and exit.
 ```